 305 N. Washington St., Rockville; 301-251-6652

-This cash-only restaurant is known for soup dumplings so flavorful they don’t need the accompanying dipping vinegar.
+This longtime restaurant is known for soup dumplings so flavorful they don’t need the accompanying dipping vinegar.
 The checklist menu of 100-plus Cantonese, Szechuan, and Taiwanese small plates can be intimidating to navigate, but you’ll feel like a pro ordering the fragrant cumin lamb and the spicy fried tofu.
+Order delivery here via GrubHub (for takeout, the restaurant is usually cashless).

 8395 Leesburg Pike, Vienna; 703-893-4488

-Focus on the menu under the glass tabletop and the handwritten signs on the wall—that’s where you’ll find Peking duck, crunchy “kingdom” pork chops, and Hong Kong shrimp blitzed with green pepper.
+Focus on the Chinese menu at this strip mall spot near Tysons Corner—that’s where you’ll find the signature Peking duck, crunchy “kingdom” pork chops, and Hong Kong shrimp blitzed with green pepper, and Phoenix fish.
 We like to kick things off with a round of pork dumplings wrapped in house-made dough.
+Order delivery and pickup online here.

 3518 Connecticut Ave., NW; 202-686-3941